 - Balsamic Glaze – For drizzling.
-Although you can find pre-made balsamic reduction at many stores, you can also make homemade balsamic glaze.
+Although you can find pre-made balsamic reduction at many stores, you can also make homemade balsamic glaze easily.
 It’s as simple as reducing balsamic vinegar in a small saucepan.

 - Sea Salt & Black Pepper

 How To Make Caprese Salad

 This section shows how to make easy Caprese salad with balsamic, including step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Slice.
 Cut tomatoes and mozzarella into thick slices (8 slices of each).